DanteNardulli/AI_Learning/README.md

 Connecting Learning to the Field of Computer Science What Do Computer Scientists Do and Why Does It Matter?

 Computer scientists design, analyze, and implement systems that solve real-world problems through computation.
-Their work drives innovation across industries—powering advancements in artificial intelligence, cybersecurity, data analysis, and software development.
+Their work drives innovation across industries, powering advancements in artificial intelligence, cybersecurity, data analysis, and software development.
 By creating intelligent systems like the Pirate Agent, computer scientists contribute to automation, optimization, and decision-making processes that improve human efficiency and safety.
 Ultimately, their work matters because it enables society to use technology to make data-driven, ethical, and scalable solutions to complex challenges.

 How Do I Approach a Problem as a Computer Scientist?